bobeu/smart-contract-security-on-celo-with-manticore/README.md

-# smart-contract-security-on-celo-with-oyente
+# smart-contract-security-on-celo-with-manticore
-Smart Contract Security on Celo with Oyente
+Smart Contract Security on Celo with Manticore